Alex314-dev/rc-racing-system/README.md

 All 3 database classes have been extensively unit tested.
 With the steps below you can execute all unit tests properly:

-1. In your preffered IDE, open the RC Racing System project.
+1. In your preferred IDE, open the RC Racing System project.
 2. Go to `src\main\java\M5Project.RC`.
 3. Open every class in the `Resource` directory.
 4. Change the schema in the `DB_URL` string of every class to `rc_racing_system_db_dev`. <br>
 &emsp;This is done by editing the text after `currentSchema=` in the string.
 5. Save the changes.
-6. Right-click on directory `Test`.
+6. Right-click on the directory `Test`.
 7. Click `Run 'Tests in 'M5Project.RC.Test''`.
-8. After testing, revert the changes in every class in directory `Resource`. <br>
+8. After testing, revert the changes in every class in the directory `Resource`. <br>
 &emsp;This means to change the schema to `rc_racing_system_db`.
 9. Save the changes.